zuiko21/minimOS/hard/mu-vdu.md

 '139, applying `R/W` to the extra address input. _This will save the 74HC32_ and one of the inverters.

+Then, another option arises, implementing both **read disable** and **RDY generation** features thru the use of a _single 74HC139_.
+It will be wired as initially, but using `R/W` instead `A15` for gating. _This will mirror acceses on the top 32 kiB_ but, since this is usually ROM and reads are anyway disabled, no ill effects are expected.

 **CRTC select** (74HC133):

 - one input is the _inverted_ VRAM select (needs an inverter)